 - 1 Sharps container (See Step 3)

-Remove your TREMFYA prefilled syringe carton from the refrigerator.
+Remove your One-Press injector carton from the refrigerator.

-Keep the prefilled syringe in the carton and let it sit on a flat surface at room temperature for at least 30 minutes before use.
+Keep your One-Press injector in the carton and let it sit on a flat surface at room temperature for at least 30 minutes before use.

-Do not warm the prefilled syringe any other way.
+Do not warm your One-Press injector any other way.

-Check the expiration date (‘EXP') on the back panel of the carton.
+Check the expiration date (‘EXP’) on the carton.

-Do not use your prefilled syringe if the expiration date has passed.
+Do not use your One-Press injector if the expiration date has passed.

 Do not inject TREMFYA if the perforations on the carton are broken.
-Call your healthcare provider or pharmacist for a refill.
+Call your healthcare provider or pharmacist for a new One-Press injector.

 Choose injection site